Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection

 Therefore, it is enough to show the same property holds for another adaptive pricing with randomized tie-breaking algorithm that is used for exactly rounding \ref{eq:lp-opt-sub}, as both of these rounding algorithms have the same allocation distribution for the buyers of type $j$.

-For simplicity of the proofs in this section, we assume that the valuations are non-atomic.\footnote{For the case of atomic distributions, one can think of dispersing each value distribution first to get non-atomic distributions, and then proving negative cylinder dependency for any small dispersion.
-Then the negative cylinder dependency for the original atomic distribution can be deduced from negative cylinder dependency of the dispersed distribution for small enough dispersion.} Note that under this assumption, there will be no need for randomized tie breaking, and indeed our rounding algorithm will be a pure adaptive pricing.
-We now prove our claim in two steps. \begin{enumerate} \item \textbf{Step 1:} by using LP duality, we show that the optimal online policy of the sub-problem of type $j$ with an extra soft shipping constraint $\KS^*_j$ is indeed the optimal online policy for an instance that has no soft constraint and all the values are \emph{shifted} by some number $\lambda^*$, i.e. $\hat{v}_t=v_t-\lambda^*$. \item \textbf{Step 2:} we show that the optimal online policy of a particular sub-problem $j$, whether value distributions have negative points in their support or not, satisfies the negative cylinder dependency. \end{enumerate} Putting the two pieces, we prove the negative cylinder dependency among $X_{t_1},...,X_{t_l}$ as desired.
+For simplicity of the proofs in this section, we assume that the valuations are non-atomic.\footnote{For the case of atomic distributions, one can think of dispersing each value distribution first to get non-atomic distributions, and then proving our desired super-martingale property for any small dispersion.
+Then the same property for the original atomic distribution can be deduced from the super-martingale property of the dispersed distribution for small enough dispersion.} Note that under this assumption, there will be no need for randomized tie breaking, and indeed our rounding algorithm will be pure adaptive pricing.
+Now we prove our claim in two steps. \begin{enumerate} \item \textbf{Step 1:} by using LP duality, we show that the optimal online policy of the sub-problem of type $j$ with an extra soft shipping constraint $\KS^*_j$ is indeed the optimal online policy for an instance that has no soft constraint and all the values are \emph{shifted} by some number $\lambda^*$, i.e. $\hat{v}_t=v_t-\lambda^*$. \item \textbf{Step 2:} we show that the optimal online policy of a particular sub-problem $j$, whether value distributions have negative points in their support or not, \revcolor{satisfies the super-martingale property described in \Cref{lemma:multiplicative-azuma} (or equivalently, the probability that a new arriving request gets accepted decreases as more elements are accepted in the past).} \end{enumerate} \revcolor{Putting the two pieces together, we prove our desired super-martingale property (as in \Cref{lemma:multiplicative-azuma}) among $X_{t_1},...,X_{t_l}$ as desired.